DMKEBUSINESSGMBH/typo3-mkcontentai/README.md

 ## Changelog

+- 12.0.6: use dall-e-3 model from OpenAI, use stable-diffusion-xl-1024-v1-0 from StabilityAI, fix for TCA buttons
 - 12.0.5: image generation from filelist, outpaintina and upscaling as context menu in filelist
 - 12.0.2: add StabilityAI including upscaling, add outpainting, little cleanup and fixes for some warnings
 - 12.0.1: update extension icon